slu-soc5050/slu-soc5050.github.io/content/getting-started/index.md

   - On Windows, this means being comfortable with Windows File Explorer.

 ## Get Access to Books
-A full list of books that are required for this course is avilable in the [syllabus](https://slu-soc5050.github.io/syllabus/readings.html).
+A full list of books that are required for this course is available in the [syllabus](https://slu-soc5050.github.io/syllabus/readings.html).
 You will need to make a few decisions up front.
 One of the books must be purchased, but you will have to decide if you want an ebook or a physical copy:

 * Wheelan, Charles.
 2014. *Naked Statistics: Stripping the Dread from the Data*.
 New York, NY: W. W. Norton & Company.
     * This book can be purchased in the bookstore or online.
 Ebook versions are available.